-The ultimate impact of the current COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
-We have experienced delays, but may experience additional future delays that impact our business, our research and development activities, healthcare systems and the global economy as a whole.
-However, we will continue to monitor the COVID-19 situation closely should the effects have a material impact on our operations, liquidity and capital resources.
+The ultimate impact of the current COVID-19 pandemic is highly uncertain and subject to change.
+We have experienced delays and may experience additional future delays that impact our business, our research and development activities, the healthcare systems in which we operate and the global economy as a whole.
+We will continue to monitor the COVID-19 pandemic closely including whether the effects would have a material impact on our operations, liquidity and capital resources.

-In response to public health directives and orders, we have implemented work-from-home policies for our employees and temporarily modified our operations to comply with applicable safety recommendations.
-Similar health directives and orders are affecting third parties with whom we do business, including the third parties that we have contracted with to conduct studies for TARA-002.
-The effects of the orders and our related adjustments in our business are likely to negatively impact productivity, disrupt our business and delay our timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
+In response to the initial outbreak of COVID-19 and the prevalence of new variants and additional waves of infections throughout the pandemic, we have from time to time implemented work-from-home policies for our employees and at times have temporarily modified our operations to comply with applicable safety recommendations.
+Similar health and safety measures have affected or may affect third parties with whom we do business, including the third parties that we have contracted with to conduct studies for TARA-002, our study sites or other clinical partners, laboratories through which we conduct non-clinical studies, our third-party manufacturers and other parties with whom we conduct business and regulatory agencies.
+These measures, to the extent they remain in place or are reinstituted in the future, and our related adjustments to our business may negatively impact productivity, disrupt our business and delay our timelines, the magnitude of which will depend, in part, on the length, severity and geographic scope of the pandemic as it continues and any associated health and safety measures and other limitations on our ability to conduct our business in the ordinary course.

-Severe and/or long-term disruptions in our operations will negatively impact our business, operating results and financial condition in other ways, as well.
-Specifically, we anticipate that the stress of COVID-19 on healthcare systems around the globe will negatively impact our ability to conduct clinical trials in the near term due primarily to the lack of resources at clinical trial sites and the resulting inability to enroll patients in the trials.
-We also anticipate that the global impact of COVID-19 will negatively impact our ability to conduct nonclinical studies due primarily to laboratory closures and limited availability of personnel.
-In addition, while the potential economic impact brought by, and the duration of, COVID-19 may be difficult to assess or predict, it has significantly disrupted global financial markets, and may limit our ability to access capital, which could in the future negatively affect our liquidity.
-A recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common stock.
+Severe and/or long-term disruptions in our operations as a result of COVID-19, including in response to the prevalence of new variants of the virus, additional waves of infections and the associated health and safety measures, will negatively impact our business, operating results and financial condition.
+Specifically, to the extent that the COVID-19 pandemic continues, we anticipate that the stress on healthcare systems around the globe will negatively impact our ability to conduct clinical trials in the near-term primarily due to the lack of resources at clinical trial sites and the resulting inability to timely enroll patients in the trials.
+We also anticipate that any continued effect of COVID-19 will negatively impact our ability to conduct non-clinical studies due primarily to laboratory closures and limited availability of personnel.
+In addition, the potential economic impact brought by, and the duration of, COVID-19 may be difficult to assess or predict, and it may limit our ability to access capital, which could in the future negatively affect our liquidity.
+A recession or market correction resulting from the COVID-19 pandemic and related effects on the economy such as supply chain disruptions and inflation could materially affect our business and the value of our common stock.